Kamoliddin7777/telegram_bot_news_money/README.md

 # Telegram Bot

-This is a **Telegram bot** built with Python.
-It provides various interactive features, including daily facts, weather information, news, and event categories.
-The bot is structured to be modular and easy to extend.
+This is a **Telegram bot** built with Python using **pyTelegramBotAPI**.
+It provides various interactive features, including daily facts, weather information, news, event categories, and currency exchange rates.
+The bot is modular and easy to extend.

 ---

 ## 🛠 Features

 - **Event Categories**: Browse different events and categories.
 - **Daily Fact**: Get a random fact every day.
 - **Weather Info**: Check current weather for a specified city.
 - **News**: Get the latest news with additional functionalities.
+- **Currency Exchange Rates**: Check current currency rates.
 - **Interactive Buttons**: Navigate bot functions easily using inline buttons.

 ---